 Medical facilities include a Dispensary, supported by the U.S. Army Hospital at Fort Ord (7 miles away), and the U.S. Navy Hospital at Oakland (120 miles away).
-A Dental Clinic is located in Herrmann Hall.
+A Dental Clinic is located on campus in Hermann Hall.

 The center of campus social activity is the Commissioned Officers and Faculty Club, located in the old hotel building.
-There are many beautifully appointed rooms, just as they were at the turn of the century, including a ballroom and Open Mess.
-Two beautiful chapels are located on the main campus.
+Two beautiful chapels are also located on the main campus.